 - The holding sites might be constrained, so only holdings of a particular type can be placed on each site.
 Or they might have differing costs, etc. Still working out details.

 - Each player’s starting hex probably has a certain number of sites populated ‘for free’ at the start of the game.

 - Commerce holdings generate gold, and potentially other resources.

-I have some draft hex tiles, just to see what they might look like (click thumbnail for full-size).
+I have some draft hex tiles, just to see what they might look like.
+(Click on an image to see full-size.)

 The previous section described how the regions are represented.
 This section describes how the deck-building component of the game works.

 - Each player starts with a small deck of cards.
 This deck is probably the same for each player, functionally (it’s possible the characters on the cards would have different names and titles, but do the same thing).
 If it becomes feasible, the cards might differ somewhat in effect or there could be wholly-different decks… but that’s for later consideration.